kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/load-from.md

 ### Polars

 Kùzu can also scan Polars DataFrames via the underlying PyArrow layer.
+The rules for determining the variable names and data types is identical to scanning Pandas data frames.
+Here is an example:

 ```python
 import kuzu